 Clarkebond was asked to assist Rangoon General Hospital Reinvigoration Charitable Trust (RGHR) with the development of the master plan for the redevelopment of the Sittwe Hospital site.
-The project was undertaken on behalf of the United Nations Operations.

 The existing facilities at Sittwe General Hospital are in a very poor condition.
 The standard of the infrastructure and the layout of the hospital is compromising the ability of staff to carry out their roles and is affecting the dignity and wellbeing of patients and staff.